Your rights under the Victim Code

 - seek a review of a decision not to prosecute

-The Victims Code has been revised twice since it was first introduced in 2006.
+The Victims Code has been revised three times since it was first introduced in 2006.

 - Broadening the definition of a victim to include victims of all offences.
 Previously victims of some offences, such as careless driving or minor criminal damage, were not entitled to services under the Code.